-Using a helmet ventilator can save lives.
+Using a helmet-based ventilator can save lives.
 For countries lacking enough traditional ventilators because of increased hospitalizations from severe cases of COVID-19, noninvasive ventilation (NIV) via helmet offers a viable solution.

-A three-year trial study at the University of Chicago found ventilation via helmet is superior for these reasons:
+A three-year trial study at the University of Chicago, that our founder Aurika was directly involved with, found ventilation via helmet is superior for these reasons:

 Results in faster recovery time, shortening an ICU stay